I also write a lot of things.

-- The Wicked + The Divine Fills the Hollow with a New Arc - March 17, 2017
+- The Wicked + The Divine Yields Some Unpleasant Candour - April 7, 2017

 War is hell, there’s no arguing it.
 As a child, the world around me sold the idea that war, or by proxy, being a soldier, was the coolest thing ever.
 Whether by action figures, or epic poems narrating the warrior’s honours, the glamour fades eventually.
 That is, if you’re fortunate to afford looking at it from the outside.
 For all the romanticising of war one may draw with glee and even entertainment, reality paints a much different picture.
 For every fleeting fantasy about killing ‘bad guys from a bad country’, there is a rude awakening, often via Apocalypse Now.

 War is also nowhere near as simple as good versus bad, or more realistically put, us versus them.
 Though Prince Robot IV has provided with amusement through his deeds and persona, there is much more to him.
 He is a war veteran, and those experiences seep into his deeds and judgments.

 The art of flashback never grows old, except when it does, but we’re not there yet.
 In matter of few pages, we see in frightful detail the reason to the Prince’s initial reluctance to pursue the fugitives.
 Everybody bleeds at the impact of a bullet, no matter if they literally bleed blue.
 During an experience fighting alongside the Landfallian army, PRIV fell gravely wounded.
 A rodent-headed field medic is quick to treat him back on his feet.
 The conversation throughout alludes to the grand scheme of the war.
 All kinds of species and planets have become involved whether by sympathies or occupation, much to the Prince’s surprise.